[Originally published: May 20, 2021. Updated: October 22, 2021.]

 What can we do in the meantime?

-“I think those preventive measures will become even more important as the year passes, because potentially your immunity is going to wane over time,” Dr. Meyer says.
+Meanwhile, people need consider the amount of virus activity in their area, and what they need to do to protect the immuno-compromised, and children and others who can’t get the vaccine.
 “I tell my family, 'It's great that you’re vaccinated.
 That’s wonderful, and you will have a lot more freedom and flexibility.
 But even the vaccines don’t have 100% guarantees, so whatever you do, you want to keep weighing the risks.'" she says.